lynndylanhurley/ng-token-auth/README.md

 You will need to set up an API proxy if the following conditions are both true:

-* the API lives on a different domain than the client
+* your API lives on a different domain than your client
 * you wish to support IE8 and IE9

 ##### Example proxy using express for node.js